ARPA Bio

 How does ARPA Bio's therapeutic and diagnostic strategy differentiate from earlier, clinically approved antibodies ?

 ARPA's antibody molecules do not bind non-toxic monomers but rather highly specific seeds that gradually appear during the time course of amyloid-beta aggregation leading to the accumulation of neurotoxic oligomers, as shown by the dotblot screening.
 Conventional anti-amyloid beta antibodies, (6E10 or 4G8), do not distinguish between soluble monomers (t= 0) and neurotoxic oligomers (t=4-20hrs), wherease ARPA's antibodies only bind to highly specific (proprietatry) epitopes, that emerge during the early aggregation process.
-ARPA Bio unique strategy enables targeting of several, different (proprietary) epitopes, which have been shown to be highly relevant during the early, pathological process of amyloid-beta misfolding.
+ARPA's unique strategy enables targeting several, different (proprietary) epitopes, which have been shown to be highly relevant during the early, pathological process of amyloid-beta misfolding.